Fysh-Fyve/fysh/docs/PDD/md/02-concept-of-operation.md

 ### Learning about RISC-V ISA

 We are also curious about the internals of real-world CPUs.
-We have only encountered a "toy" VHDL implementation of a CPU in ECE 410, our digital logic design course.
+We have only encountered a "toy" VHDL implementation of a CPU in electrical and computer engineering (ECE) 410, our digital logic design course.
 Our initial idea was to run the compiled program written in our esoteric programming language on an ESP-32 C3 MCU[@esp32].
 However, we are required to have a hardware aspect to our project.

 Because of this, we decided to implement a RISC-V CPU ourselves with a custom CPU instruction to showcase the extensibility of RISC-V. Implementing the CPU in